Attention-based Domain Adaptation for Single Stage Detectors: Introduction

 In any event, all object detectors reach their best performance when the training and test data are acquired in the same conditions, such as using the same camera, in similar illumination conditions.
 When they are not, the resulting domain gap significantly degrades the detection results.
 Addressing this is the focus of domain adaptation~\cite{ganin2016domain,saito2018maximum,DBLP:conf/icml/LongC0J15,wang2019transferable,hoffman2018cycada,liu2018detach}.
 In this work, we focus on \emph{unsupervised} domain adaptation, whose goal is to bridge the gap between the source (training) and target (test) domain without having access to any target annotations.

 The recent work on domain adaptation for object detection~\cite{chen2018domain,saito2019strong,chen2020harmonizing,zhu2019adapting,shen2019scl} has focused almost exclusively on two-stage detectors.
 At the heart of most of these methods lies the intuition that adaptation should be performed locally, focusing on the foreground objects because the background content may genuinely differ between the training and test data, whereas the object categories of interest do not.
 This process of local adaptation is facilitated by the ROIs used in two-stage detectors.
 Unfortunately, no counterparts to ROIs exist in single-stage detectors, making local adaptation much more challenging.
-Only~\cite{hsu2020every} has tackled this task, but by relying on the specific detector of~\cite{tian2019fcos}, which explicitly extracts objectness maps.
+This has only been tackled by~\cite{hsu2020every} for the specific detector of~\cite{tian2019fcos}, which explicitly extracts objectness maps, and by~\cite{CHEN_2021_I3NET}, which introduces complementary modules specifically designed for the SSD architecture~\cite{liu2016ssd}.

 In this paper, we introduce a domain adaptation strategy able to perform local adaptation while generalizing across single-stage object detectors.
-Specifically, we develop an attention mechanism that allows adaptation to focus on the regions that matter for detection, that is, the foreground regions, as depicted by Fig.~\ref{d}.
+Specifically, we introduce an attention mechanism that allows adaptation to focus on the regions that matter for detection, that is, the foreground regions, as depicted by Fig.~\ref{d}.
 In essence, our approach leverages attention to perform local-level feature alignment, thus following the intuition that has proven successful in adapting two-stage detectors.
 Our attention mechanism is generic and can be incorporated into any single-stage detector.
+Furthermore, and contrarily to~\cite{hsu2020every} and~\cite{CHEN_2021_I3NET}, we gradually modulate the adaptation from global features to local features, which lets us give increasingly more importance to foreground features as training progresses.
+Consequently, this allows us to use the same domain classifiers for both global and local alignment, thereby leading to a simpler implementation than~\cite{hsu2020every} and~\cite{CHEN_2021_I3NET}.

 We demonstrate the benefits of our approach via a series of experiments on several standard domain adaptation detection datasets.
-Our results evidence that (i) our method outperforms the state-of-the-art one of~\cite{hsu2020every} for an equivalent single-stage architecture; and (ii) our domain adaptation strategy generalizes to different single-stage frameworks, including SSD~\cite{liu2016ssd} and YOLOv5~\cite{glenn_jocher_2020_4154370}.
+Despite its comparative simplicity, our method outperforms the state-of-the-art ones of~\cite{hsu2020every} and~\cite{CHEN_2021_I3NET}.
+Furthermore, our results evidence the generalizability of our domain adaptation strategy to different single-stage frameworks, including SSD~\cite{liu2016ssd} and YOLOv5~\cite{glenn_jocher_2020_4154370}, and the importance of local feature alignment over the global ones, particularly in the later training stages.
 We will make our code publicly available.